-ARR holders received a projected \$765.9 million in credits from the FTR auctions during the first ten months of the 2014 to 2015 planning period.
+ARR holders received a projected \$767.9 million in credits from the FTR auctions during the 2014 to 2015 planning period.
 The FTR auction revenue collected pays ARR holders' credits.
-During the first ten months of the 2014 to 2015 planning period, ARR holders received \$735.0 million in ARR credits.
+During the 2014 to 2015 planning period, ARR holders received \$735.3 million in ARR credits.

-Table 13-28 lists projected ARR target allocations from the Annual ARR Allocation, and net revenue sources from the Annual and Monthly Balance of Planning Period FTR Auctions for the 2013 to 2014 planning period and the 2014 to 2015 planning periods.
+Table 13-35 lists projected ARR target allocations from the Annual ARR Allocation, and net revenue sources from the Annual and Monthly Balance of Planning Period FTR Auctions for the 2013 to 2014 planning period and the 2014 to 2015 planning periods.
 As seen here, due to decreased FTR volume leading to increased FTR nodal prices, auction revenue increased 34.7 percent while projected ARR target allocations increased 45.0 percent from the previous planning period.